josep-pujol/fsfd-tasking/README.md

 0. If previous steps ran successfully, to deploy the app in Heroku do the following
 1. Create an account in Heroku
 2. Create an app
+3. In the Resources section Add the Heroku Postgres add-on
-3. In the Settings section of the app set the following environmental variables:
+4. In the Settings section of the app set the following environmental variables:
     - ```IP``` set to ```0.0.0.0```
     - ```PORT``` set to ```8080```
     - ```DATABASE_URL``` set to the value from previous section
 4. Install Heroku in your system.
 From Terminal type ```sudo snap install --classic heroku```
 4. Back in the Heroku website go to the Deploy section and connect your repository with Heroku
 5. Select the option "Manual Deploy"
-6. Load the url to test the application is up and running.
-Notice that there won't be any tasks.
+6. Load the url to test the application is up and running
 7. If issues, please have a look at the deployment logs in Heroku